RussellRClark/Angular/README.md

  ###  <a target="_blank" rel="noopener" href="https://russellrclark.github.io/Angular/">GitHub Pages</a>
   GitHub and GitHub Pages require more steps than firebase because the code is held in a repository.
-  A free tier is offered for public repositories
+  A free tier is offered for public repositories.
+GitHub offers Pipelines & Services.

   Create a GitHub account.
   Create a repo.